newrelic/nr1-github/README.md

 Every user must provide their own GitHub personal access token to increase security and allow the user to see only the repositories they have access to.

-Personal access tokens are securely stored with New Relic One's `UserStorage` API's.
-UserStorage data is accessible only to the user account.
+Personal access tokens are stored with New Relic One's `UserStorage` API's. `UserStorage` data is accessible only to the user account and `Nerdpack` which created it.
+The data is encrypted in transmission, but is not encrypted at rest (within the underlying database).
+Finally, it's important to note that `UserStorage` data may be accessible to a New Relic employee via an administrative privilege in the platform.

 ## Getting started